 Thousands of foreign clients build homes in Spain every year without living there during construction.
 The key is having a reliable local team and clear communication protocols.
 This guide covers what systems to put in place, what to delegate, what to personally approve, and how to protect yourself from common remote-build risks.
+See our dedicated build from abroad service and project management service.

 Build the right local team